-In this video we will go over the features of Survey and provide you an overview of how to use it.
+In this video, we will go over the features of Survey and provide you an overview of how to use it.
+Follow along on your own smart device or use the Survey Simulator.

 Under Settings you have the following options: